vkhitrin/cosmicding/README.md

 cosmicding is currently under heavy development, and is not distributed outside of source code.

-The initial release is expected to support macOS and Linux platforms.
+The initial release is expected to support Linux platforms, and macOS partially.

 ## Thanks